 If you are a reader who is not in Russia or Moscow and don’t know exactly what a marshrutka is, it’s a converted minivan and an alternative to the bus.
 This is what they look like:

 I suppose this could have been rolled into one ‘death from driving on Russian roads in general’, but I like to be specific, damn specific.
 Usually you have to take a marshrutka when your other travel options are limited.
-If you end up in that big strip club in the sky on this trip, you can rest easy knowing that it wasn’t because you tried to save a buck or two.
+Every time you take a marshrutka ride, you're putting yourself one step closer to that big strip club in the sky.

-There are so many marshrutka accidents daily, it’s crazy.
+There are an insane amount of daily accidents on these yellow death wagons.
 I used to have to ride two every day and sometimes four, but the death factor comes from the drivers’ insane driving.
 They rush all over the place, trying to get it as many passengers as quick as possible.
 They are not just shit drivers, they are crazy about it too.

 Good morning traveller!

-Now how many of you out there have that moment, when you get into that ex-Soviet lift, press the button and think: shit, this lift looks dodgy as hell.
+Now how many of you out there have enjoyed that moment, when you get into an ex-Soviet lift, press the button and think: "hmmmm, this life looks suspiciously dangerous ".
 I have, many, many times.
 In fact, one thing that made me add this post to the list was a dream I had yesterday about a lift I was crashing down in.
-I’ve had many of those, should have taken the stairs moments.
+I've had many of those, should have taken the stairs moments.
 Like this one.

 Come on in